 Learning To Forage For Chanterelle Mushrooms

-I first learned to pick mushrooms from my dad and although we picked quite a few varieties over the years the type I pick the most now are chanterelle mushrooms.
-They are easy to find, identify, don't have very close look-alikes that are poisonous and they are very delicious.
-Others I have picked on Vancouver Island are oysters, shaggy manes, lobster (my very favourite for eating) and morels though I have a harder time finding them.
-I have picked boletes and cauliflower mushrooms.
+I first learned to pick mushrooms from my dad and although we picked quite a few varieties over the years, the type I pick the most now are chanterelle mushrooms.
+They are easy to find, easy to identify, and don't have very close look-alikes that are poisonous.
+Found like little jewels on the forest floor, chanterelles are so delicious.
+Others I love to find are oyster mushrooms, shaggy manes, lobster mushrooms (my very favourite for eating) and morels.
+Boletes and cauliflower mushrooms are also great eating.

 *Please note that wild mushrooms should always be cooked before eating and never eat any mushrooms you have not been able to identify 100%.